LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 Each tenant is allocated a partition based on the MT_ID and assigned to a tablespace.

-The tenant tablespace is created one time and should not be changed, modified or migrated.
+The tenant `tablespace` is created one time and no changes to the tablespace are expected.

 ## Managing the SEQUENCES